Get exclusive member benefits & effect social change. Join Today

 Light therapy, or phototherapy, uses ultraviolet light or sunlamps to help prevent immune system responses that trigger eczema.
-It requires a series of treatments, and can help reduce or clear up eczema, as well as prevent bacterial skin infections.
+It requires a series of treatments, and can help reduce or clear up eczema.
+It can also prevent bacterial skin infections.

 A cold compress can help alleviate itching, as can soaking for 15 to 20 minutes in a warm or lukewarm bath.

 Alternative treatments may help calm the symptoms of eczema.
-Because of potential side effects, always check with your primary care physician before using an herbal supplement or beginning an exercise routine.
+Because of potential side effects, always check with your doctor before using an herbal supplement or beginning an exercise routine.
 Popular home remedies include:

-Lifestyle changes like stress reduction and improved sleep can reduce the likelihood of an eczema flare-up.
+Lifestyle changes such as stress reduction and improved sleep can reduce the likelihood of an eczema flare-up.
 Avoid irritants like rough fabrics, harsh soaps, and detergents.
 Cold weather can also dry out the skin and trigger flare-ups.